Board’s Drainage System

 One of the principle services that we provide is regulating, controlling and facilitating development to secure the efficient working of the drainage system now and in the future.
-This is done by reasonable application of the Board’s Byelaws and the Land Drainage Act 1991, and by working closely with Developers, Local Authorities, the Environment Agency and other Stakeholders.
+This is done by reasonable application of the Board’s Byelaws and the Land Drainage Act 1991, and by working closely with Landowners, Developers, Local Planning Authorities, the Environment Agency and the Lead Local Flood Authority.

 The Board has a total of 17 members who collectively make the key decisions, 8 of which are elected by occupiers of agricultural land who pay Drainage Rates directly for the services they receive (the elected members), and 9 members are appointed by the constituent Councils to represent the extent of other interests in the Drainage District (the appointed members).
 The current list of Board Members and the entitlement of each constituent Council can be viewed and downloaded from our website.